chrisjamiecarter/budget/README.md

 Once the application is running, you can:

-- View Transactions or switch to Categories via the Navbar.
+- View Transactions or switch to Categories via the navigation bar.
 - Filter transactions using the filter options.
 - Create/Update/Delete records by clicking on the associated icons/buttons.